"I do not write for a living. I write for servicing.

 So, what’s her writing purpose and order?
 Gloria enjoys writing poetry and what others call children’s writing (she prefers writing for people not limited by genre).
 She also finds serenity in spiritual writing because writing is spiritual when exploring various experiences from life.
 As a writer, Gloria sees herself as one who aspires to inspire others without focusing on numbers.

-Gloria’s writing has appeared in various literary magazines and journals, including featured four times by National/Global Poetry Writing Month (Na/GloPoWriMo).
+Gloria’s writing has appeared in various literary magazines and journals, including featured five times by National/Global Poetry Writing Month (Na/GloPoWriMo).
 Occasionally, she writes opinion pieces for newspapers.
 When taking a break from writing, she learns how to take lines for a walk.

 Jai the Albino Cow/Jai Ng'ombe Zeruzeru: Distinguished Favorite in the Multicultural Fiction category.